cloudify-cosmo/docs.getcloudify.org/content/manager/bootstrapping.md

 {{< /gsHighlight >}}

-# Deploying a Cloudify Manager Image
+### Deploying a Cloudify Manager Image

-Images include pre-installation of all dependencies and Cloudify Manager.
+Images include pre-installation of all dependencies and of Cloudify Manager.
 This enables you to get up and running with Cloudify with minimal user input.

 {{% gsNote title="Prerequisites" %}}